patternplate/patternplate/docs/why.md

 ### Real-time updates

-You'll never have to reload your browser – just edit files in your text editor and save, everyhting in your design system will update automatically.
+You'll never have to reload your browser – just edit files in your text editor and save, everything in your design system will update automatically.

-### Give context with markdown docs
+### Give context with Markdown docs

 Write documentation both for overarching principles and related directly to your components in the well-known Markdown format.

 ### Stay flexible with labels

-Instead of pressing components and documentation into an inflexible hierarchy of directories, patternplate provides a labeling system - combined with virtual folders base on our search engine you can create lists and item trees for every conceivable use case very quickly.
+Instead of pressing components and documentation into an inflexible hierarchy of directories, patternplate provides a labeling system – combined with virtual folders based on our search engine you can create lists and item trees for every conceivable use case very quickly.

 ### Inline demos